zkry/awqat/README.md

 Awqat implements the Moonsighting Committee Worldwide (MCW) method[^moonsighting].
 This method is location and season aware.

-For placed between the equator and 55°, this method defines a set **functions of latitude and season** to calculate variable offsets from the sunset and sunrise.
+For placed between the equator and 55°, this method defines correction **functions based on the latitude and the season** to calculate variable offsets from the sunset and sunrise.
 These offsets are then added or subtracted from the sunset/sunrise to get the estimated prayer time.
 The time estimated using these **functions** is then compared to the angle-based time calculated using the 18.0 angle, the most favorable is used (for Fajr, the latter of the two; for Isha, the earlier of the two).

 For places between 55° and 60°, the MCW uses the *one-seventh of night* method.